Sila

 In the context of the Supramundane or Noble Eightfold Path, the role of Sila shifts.
 Here, the purpose is to purify the mind so that our actions, speech, and way of living don’t trap us in worldly distractions.
 It's about elevating our consciousness and freeing ourselves from attachment to the world.

-Since the ultimate goal of the Buddha’s teachings is liberation from rebirth, the focus isn't on building stronger relationships, improving social interactions, or finding more meaningful work.
+Since the ultimate goal of the Tathagata's teachings is liberation from rebirth, the focus isn't on building stronger relationships, improving social interactions, or finding more meaningful work.
 Instead, it’s about simplifying, letting go of relationships, habits, and lifestyles, simplifying life to the bare essentials in order to fully dedicate oneself to the practice.

 As a result, one gradually simplifies life, letting go of relationships that hinder progress on the path and activities that cause mental disturbances or block spiritual growth.

 At its heart, Sila is about practicing renunciation in how we engage with others, not by trying to change them or the world around us, but by letting go of our own expectations and desires.
 It also involves letting go of any aversion we feel toward others' behaviors.
-Instead of wanting people to act in ways that align with our wishes, we recognize that these expectations are simply creations of the mind, with no true basis in reality.
+Instead of wanting people to act in ways that align with our wishes, we recognize that these expectations are simply creations of the mind, with no basis in reality.

-We come to realize that our perceptions, emotions, and thoughts aren’t always trustworthy, and it’s normal for people to jump to wrong conclusions because they’re not seeing reality clearly.
+We have come to realize that our perceptions, emotions, and thoughts aren’t always trustworthy, and it’s normal for people to jump to wrong conclusions because they’re not seeing reality clearly.

 We can never fully know what someone else has been through, so any judgment we make comes from a place of not knowing.
 Likewise, taking things personally is another kind of misunderstanding because no one is intentionally doing something to us.
-Even when people act in harmful ways, it’s often driven by their own inner pain, shaped by greed, anger, or unknowing.
+Even when people act in harmful ways, it’s often driven by their own inner pain, shaped by greed, anger, or ignorance.

 For example, someone who has experienced abuse or hardship may develop harmful patterns or unhealthy ways of interacting with the world.
 That’s why compassion and kindness are so important, for both ourselves and others.

 When you see someone struggling or making unwise choices, remember that you, too, have probably made similar mistakes, whether in this life or a past one.
-So, instead of judging, it’s wiser to recognize that everyone is affected by desire, aversion, and unknowing.
+So, instead of judging, it’s wiser to recognize that everyone is affected by desire, aversion, and ignorance.

 Judging Others